 And then, when you went out to raise your Series A, how many investors did you end up talking to?

 It’s an exciting process.
-So, I originally booked out almost six months of my diary where I was going to be almost out of the business, which is quite challenging, as a solid founder, to get that done and get it raised, and, when I started planning the process, I expected to speak to between 50 to 100 investors; some of whom we already had on our investor updates list.
+So, I originally booked out almost six months of my diary where I was going to be almost out of business, which is quite challenging, as a solid founder, to get that done and get it raised, and, when I started planning the process, I expected to speak to between 50 to 100 investors; some of whom we already had on our investor updates list.
 Unfortunately, some of whom we knew were going to be reaching out were too cold, and because of the state of the business, we’d grown very quickly.
-So, we scaled up around a thousand percent in 2020; mainly in the U.S. What ended up happening was, without me expecting it, we had lots and lots of interest in the round, and it ended closing in around about four to six weeks rather than four to six months.
+So, we scaled up around a thousand percent in 2020, mainly in the US.
+What ended up happening was that we had lots of interest in the round without me expecting it, and it ended closing in around four to six weeks rather than four to six months.
 So, it was pretty crazy.
 No. It was nuts.
 I mean, I still ended up speaking to probably around about 30 to 40 people in a defined period; and then quickly moved to the investors who we were very interested in; who we felt wholly understood our mission, our goals and could help us in terms of either hiring or scaling up, and introductions for revenue.

 And were you doing this during the covert lockdown period?